josephyim224/ELEC4320-Project/README.md

 On the FPGA side,
 1. UART: communicate with the PC side
-1. Finite State Machine (FSM): receive command from UART and change state accordingly.
-Each state change will trigger execution of other modules
+1. Finite State Machine (FSM): receive commands from UART and change state accordingly.
+Each state change will trigger the execution of other modules
 1. LEDs: state indicator for debugging
-1. Source memory A and B: 100x100xRGBx2 dual port block memory for storing input image, in total providing 4 concurrent access to source memory
+1. Source memory A and B: 100x100xRGBx2 dual-port block memory for storing input image, in total providing 4 concurrent access to source memory
 1. Interpolation processor: pipelined interpolation processor Result memory: 140x140xRGB block memory for storing result image